 During the course of this trip, you will have a professional guide at your disposal, and travel on a comfortable private tourist vehicle or a coach.
 Transfer across cities will be either on an airplane or via ground transportation (private vehicle or tourist bus).
 All accommodation during the tour will be Nepali standard 3 star hotels and lodges available in the area.
-You will have ample opportunity to purchase authentic souvenirs, including carpets, handicrafts, carvings and Thankas (traditional painting) in this trip.
+You will have ample opportunity to purchase authentic souvenirs, including carpets, handicrafts, carvings and Thankas (traditional scroll painting) in this trip.

-- Day 01 – Arrival at the Tribhuvan International Airport in Kathmandu (1,345 m).
+- Day 01 – Arrive in Kathmandu.
 Overnight at a hotel.

 - Days 02 and 03 – Pre-trip meeting and sightseeing around the Kathmandu valley.
-Drive to the Nagarkot hillstation.
+Drive to Nagarkot.
 Overnight at a hotel.

 - Days 05 and 06 – Guided sightseeing in Pokhara.
 Overnight at a hotel.

-- Day 07 – Drive to Sarankot for sunrise and mountain views, then continue onto the Chitwan National Park (4 to 5 hrs.) in a private tourist vehicle.
-Overnight at a Resort in Chitwan.
+- Day 07 – Drive to Sarangkot for Sunrise and mountain views.
+Drive to Chitwan National Park (4 to 5 hrs.) in a private tourist vehicle.
+Overnight at a resort in Chitwan.

 - Day 08 – Activities in the Chitwan National Park.
-Overnight at Resort in Chitwan.
+Overnight at a resort.